Common Things People Forget: How Working Memory Problems Affect Daily Life

 Persistent struggles may point to underlying ADHD and can benefit from a diagnostic evaluation.

-But if it’s not just keys… if it's also names, dates, appointments, and half-finished tasks left in limbo… you might be dealing with more than forgetfulness.
+But if it’s not just keys… if it’s also names, dates, appointments, half-finished tasks left in limbo, or other commonly forgotten items like clothing, phones, backpacks, headphones, jewelry, books, laptops, and watches… you might be dealing with more than forgetfulness.
 You may be experiencing working memory problems, and they could be affecting far more than your morning routine.

 What Is Working Memory?